by-dezz/jija/docs/getting_started.md

 ```

 After that you can open docs on ``http://127.0.0.1:8080/docs/``.
-Only views with ``views.DocMixin`` will be included to docs.
+Only views with ``jija.views.DocMixin`` will be included to docs.

 ## Add serializers
-If you want to add serializers to your project, you can change parent class of your view to ``views.SerializedView``
+If you want to add serializers to your project, you can change parent class of your view to ``jija.views.SerializedView``
 and annotate serializer class to your method.

 ```python